 SELECT * FROM EXTERNAL_QUERY(Your_Source_Database_Connection_ID, external_database_query);

-E.g. If you have a “employee_salary” table in BigQuery and “employee”/”salary” tables in Cloud MySQL.
+E.g. If you have an “employee_salary” table in BigQuery and an “employee”/”salary” table in Cloud MySQL.

 "SELECT employee_Name, last_salary_drawn FROM employee e, salary s WHERE e.employee_ID = s.employee_ID ");